-Section 7.02 Investigation and Sanctions
+Section 7.02 Investigation

-Whenever it appears that a student may have committed an act of general misconduct, a College official designated by the VP OF ACADEMIC AND STUDENT AFFAIRS will be assigned to investigate the incident.
+Whenever it appears that a student may have committed an act of general misconduct, a College official designated by the DEAN OF STUDENT SUCCESS will be assigned to investigate the incident.
 The official conducting the investigation:

-- a) Determines the facts of the incident through interviews, reports, and other evidence. - b) Informs the student of the findings of the investigation and the alleged misconduct. - c) Informs the student of the Student Conduct Code rules of procedure. - Allows the student an opportunity to respond to the evidence and potential charge(s).
+- a) Determines the facts of the incident through interviews, reports, and other evidence. - b) Informs the student of the findings of the investigation and the alleged misconduct. - c) Informs the student of the Student Code of Conduct rules of procedure. - d) Allows the student an opportunity to respond to the evidence and potential charge(s). - e) Makes an impartial judgment as to whether or not any general misconduct occurred, and, if so, proposes appropriate sanctions.

-- e) Makes an impartial judgment as to whether or not any general misconduct occurred, and, if so, proposes appropriate sanctions. - f) Allows the student an opportunity to respond to the proposed sanctions. - g) Develops a written report. - h) Informs the student of the right to an administrative conference with an official designated by the VP OF ACADEMIC AND STUDENT AFFAIRS or a hearing by the Discipline Hearing Committee, if the student denies the charge and/or does not accept the proposed sanctions. - i) If the student admits the charges, the designated official consults with the VP OF ACADEMIC AND STUDENT AFFAIRS regarding the student's past disciplinary record, and propriety of proposed sanctions. - j) If the student admits the charges and accepts the sanctions, the designated officer provides the written report to the student, with a copy to the VP OF ACADEMIC AND STUDENT AFFAIRS.
+Allows the student an opportunity to respond to the proposed sanctions.

+Develops a written report.

+- f) Informs the student of the right to an administrative conference with an official designated by the DEAN OF STUDENT SUCCESS or a hearing by the Community Standards Board, if the student denies the charge and/or does not accept the proposed sanctions. - g) If the student admits the charges, the designated official consults with the DEAN OF STUDENT SUCCESS regarding the student's past disciplinary record, and propriety of proposed sanctions. - h) If the student admits the charges and accepts the sanctions, the designated officer provides the written report to the student, with a copy to the DEAN OF STUDENT SUCCESS.
 The written summary, including a concise statement of the evidence, findings, and sanctions, when signed by the student, concludes the case and the designated official implements the sanctions.
 The student has two (2) working days to sign the statement.
-The signed statement is sent to the VP OF ACADEMIC AND STUDENT AFFAIRS, with a copy provided to the student. - k) DCC is responsible for conducting investigations and, if warranted, initiating charges and adjudicating those charges.
+The signed statement is sent to the DEAN OF STUDENT SUCCESS, with a copy provided to the student. - i) DCC is responsible for conducting investigations and, if warranted, initiating charges and adjudicating those charges.
 Although the Reporter's responses are sought during the disciplinary process, the adjudicating of the case is the responsibility of the College.
 If the Reporter decides to withdraw the report, the College may still proceed with the case.